igorskyflyer/igorskyflyer/timeline.md

 - Igor opened an [**issue**](https://github.com/Devolutions/UniGetUI/issues/4793) at `Devolutions/UniGetUI`, noting that there is a UI state mismatch for upgradable packages/applications selection when using the Avalonia mode of the application – `May 16`.
 - Igor's legal name and `igorskyflyer` handle were merged into a single [**entity**](https://www.google.com/search?kgmid=/g/11kc3sl0nv) on Google's Knowledge Panel – `May 2`.
 - Igor opened an [**issue**](https://github.com/refined-github/refined-github/issues/9291) at `refined-github/refined-github`, noting that the profile's Gists link is broken – `Apr 28`.
-- Igor submitted a [**PR**](https://github.com/Devolutions/UniGetUI/pull/4630) at `Devolutions/UniGetUI`, performing a comprehensive Serbian localization overhaul: enforcing consistent Ekavian dialect and `Ti` (informal _you_) form throughout, fixing mistranslations, noun/gender/verb agreement errors, word order issues, corrupted strings, mixed Cyrillic/Latin script, and standardizing all UI and installer terminology – `Apr 23`.
+- Igor submitted a [**PR**](https://github.com/Devolutions/UniGetUI/pull/4630) to `Devolutions/UniGetUI`, performing a comprehensive Serbian localization overhaul: enforcing consistent Ekavian dialect and `Ti` (informal _you_) form throughout, fixing mistranslations, noun/gender/verb agreement errors, word order issues, corrupted strings, mixed Cyrillic/Latin script, and standardizing all UI and installer terminology – `Apr 23`.
 - Igor opened an [**issue**](https://github.com/git/git-scm.com/issues/2154) at `git/git-scm.com`, noting that assets fail to load on the Windows install page and that it's possibly caused by an SRI issue – `Apr 15`.
 - Igor's work and background were summarized in an AI-generated [**biographical entry**](https://grokipedia.com/page/Igor_Dimitrijevi%C4%87_software_engineer) on Grokipedia – `Apr 15`.
 - Igor released [**v3.0.0**](https://github.com/igorskyflyer/commoji/releases/tag/v3.0.0) of [**Commoji**](https://github.com/igorskyflyer/commoji/), a psychology-based emoji commit convention that reduces cognitive load and turns Git history into a visually scannable and instantly queryable log – `Mar 19`.